Guarantor Home loan

 - Save money as there is no LMI (Lender Mortgage Insurance) premium to pay.

-- You may also allow you to consolidate other minor debts such as credit cards or personal loans.
+- Some lenders may also allow you to consolidate other small debts such as credit cards or personal loans, into the home loan.

 How much can I borrow?